readthedocs/readthedocs.org/docs/support.rst

 Backwards Incompatible Changes
 ==============================

-Backwards Incompatible Changes will be emailed to the mailling list, readthedocs@librelist.org.
+Backwards Incompatible Changes will be emailed to the mailing list, readthedocs@librelist.org.
 They will be prefixed with "Backwards Incompatible Changes".
 We are thinking about having some kind of Backwards Incompatible Changes policy, much like the 1.0 of a code base, once we define the redirects and interfaces that we wish to expose permanently.